openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 Class-id.
 Account inherits Base.
 ```

----
-`ENVIRONMENT DIVISION` (required)
-- Describe the computing environment, and relate class-names used within the class definition to the corresponding
+2. `ENVIRONMENT DIVISION` which is required and describe the computing environment, and relate class-names used within the class definition to the corresponding
   external class-names known outside the compilation unit.

-**required Syntax**
-- `CONFIGURATION` SECTION
-    - A `class CONFIGURATION SECTION` can consist of the same entries as a `program CONFIGURATION SECTION`,
+it's required Syntax is a `CONFIGURATION` SECTION which can consist of the same entries as a `program CONFIGURATION SECTION`,
 except that a `class CONFIGURATION SECTION` cannot contain an `INPUT-OUTPUT SECTION`.

-    - If you specify the `SOURCE-COMPUTER`, `OBJECT-COMPUTER`, or `SPECIAL-NAMES` paragraphs in the `CONFIGURATION SECTION`
+If you specify the `SOURCE-COMPUTER`, `OBJECT-COMPUTER`, or `SPECIAL-NAMES` paragraphs in the `CONFIGURATION SECTION`
   they apply to the entire class definition including all methods that the class introduces.

-- `REPOSITORY` paragraph
-    - Use it to associate the superclass name with the name of the superclass as it is known externally.
+The `ENVIRONMENT DIVISION` also require a `REPOSITORY` paragraph which is use it to associate the superclass
+name with the name of the superclass as it is known externally.

-    - You can optionally specify the name of the class that you are defining and associate it with its corresponding external class-name.
+You can optionally specify the name of the class that you are defining and associate it with its
+corresponding external class-name.

-        - You must include an entry for the class that you are defining if the external class-name contains non-COBOL characters,
+You must include an entry for the class that you are defining if the external class-name contains non-COBOL characters,
 or to specify a fully package-qualified class-name if the class is to be part of a Java package.

 Example
 ```